jpwalbran/MiniBot/README.md

-# DemoBot
+# MiniBot
 New programmer bot/our Summer project.

-## This is the repository for the Minibot